vishwasg217/Predictive-Maintenance/README.md

 - A machine learning model for equipment failure prediction
 - Docker containers to run the frontend, backend, and model
 - Cloud infrastructure to host the application
+- CI/CD pipeline using GitHub Actions for automated deployment

 The frontend will interact with the backend server through API calls to request predictions, model training, and data storage.
 The backend server will manage user authentication, data storage, and model training.
 The machine learning model will be trained and deployed using Docker containers.
 The application will be hosted on Digital Ocean droplets.
+The CI/CD pipeline will be used to automate the deployment process.

 ## 7. Pipeline
 ---